 Since 2017, Kristin has led weekly practices for her local community in Camp Hill, Pennsylvania.
-Inspired by the global, non-denominational fresh expressions of church movement, Kristin and a group of fellow volunteers seek to share God’s love and grace with those who feel distant from the traditional church.
+Inspired by the global, non-denominational fresh expressions of church movement, Kristin seeks to share God’s love and grace with those who feel distant from the traditional church.

 Kristin finds great joy connecting with spiritual explorers simply curious about the teachings of Christ as well as seasoned Christians looking for a deeper connection with the Divine.
 She strives to create an inclusive, multilevel experience where those stepping onto the mat for the first time and those further along in their practice might find space to explore and grow together.